-7.14.1 The Chief Executive may approve study leave to enable Employees to undertake a course of study to complete qualifications, to attend courses and seminars and to undertake research on projects which are relevant to the work of ERO and which facilitate their professional learning and development.
+7.14.1 The Chief Executive may approve study leave to enable permanent employees to undertake a course of study to complete qualifications, to attend courses and seminars and to undertake research on projects which are relevant to the work of ERO and which facilitate their professional learning and development.
 Refer to policy on Te Tui.

-7.15 Accident Leave
+7.15 Leave due to an accident

-- 7.15.1 Accident leave is granted pursuant to the Accident Compensation Act 2001. - 7.15.2 If an Employee is injured at work ERO will implement programmes to contribute to the Employee's successful rehabilitation as soon as possible.
+- 7.15.1 When an employee has an accident, ERO will provide leave pursuant to the Accident Compensation Act 2001.
+Some sick leave may also need to be used. - 7.15.2 If an Employee is injured at work ERO will implement programmes to contribute to the Employee's successful rehabilitation as soon as possible.
 In accepting this Agreement, Employees are required to participate in approved rehabilitation programmes as directed.